localstack/docs/content/en/user-guide/aws/security-token-service/index.md

 ### Get caller identity

-You can get the caller identity and session token using the [`GetCallerIdentity`](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetCallerIdentity.html) API.
+You can get the caller identity to identify the principal your current credentials are valid for using the [`GetCallerIdentity`](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetCallerIdentity.html) API.
 Run the following command to get the caller identity for the credentials set in your environment:

 {{< command >}}